chrisnatali/dotfiles/README.md

 4. Get the scripts mentioned above and remove the line with `xorg` from `install.sh`
 5. Follow steps above minus running `cjn_user.sh`
 6. For a browser that runs on armhf architecture in debian jessie, use iceweasel

+## Package Specific Help

+infinality fonts (i.e. `ibfonts-*`) and `yaourt` can be easily installed by adding custom package repositories.
+See their arch install pages for more.